kuroji-fusky/kurojifusky.com/README.md

   <a href="https://kurojifusky.com">kurojifusky.com</a>
 </h1>

-The source code of my personal website using the Nuxt 3 and Tailwind CSS!
-Deployed in Vercel.
+The source code of both my portfolio and blog websites using Nuxt 3 and Tailwind CSS; deployed in Vercel!

 ## Tech stack